AdaptivMCP/AdaptivMCP/docs/human/SELF_HOSTING_DOCKER.md

 When you are using a controller like **Joey's GitHub**, the typical workflow against this self-hosted Docker deployment is:

 1. **Create a feature branch** from `main` for any change.
-2. **Use `run_command` for all repo work** in the workspace clone: file inspection, edits, formatting, tests, and installing any dependencies.
+2. **Use `terminal_command` for all repo work** in the workspace clone: file inspection, edits, formatting, tests, and installing any dependencies.
 3. **Commit from the workspace** with `commit_workspace`, targeting that feature branch and pushing back to GitHub.
 4. **Open a pull request** from the feature branch into `main`.
 5. **Review and merge** the PR yourself, then delete the branch.